djangify/news/README.md

 - **Asynchronous Feed Fetching** - For improved performance
 - **Content Retention System** - Automatically cleans up old content to maintain database performance

+### AI Assistant
+- **Claude AI** - Claude is great to cut down the coding time and to provide help with bugs and errors.
+While it is still easy for Claude to introduce bugs and errors (so a careful overview of what it provides is essential) helping with errors in production and fixing errors in cpanel plus general debugging help is invaluable.
+The ability to use prompt engineering successfully is essential to avoid teeth pulling and general frustration!

 ## 📁 Project Structure

 ```